-- 1. McKinney-Vento program services for homeless children, - 2. education services under Individuals with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act for children with disabilities. - 3. addressing the technology gap for low-income children and children of color, educational materials and resources in the child's/family's native language, - 4. meaningful and substantive education for children in detention, - 5. and ensuring students receive needed health and mental health services.
+- 1. McKinney-Vento Program services for children experiencing homelessness, - 2.
+Compensatory education services under Individuals with Disabilities Education Act (IDEA) for children with disabilities, - 3.
+Addressing the technology gap for low-income children and children of color, - 4.
+Providing educational materials and resources in the child's/family's native language, - 5. and ensuring students receive needed health and mental health services.

-We are ready to work with you to see that the needs of Florida's children are addressed during this extraordinary time.
+We are ready to work with you to see that the needs of Mississippi's children are addressed during this extraordinary time.
 We welcome the opportunity for a meeting to discuss this with you and to answer any questions you may have.
-Please contact Bacardi Jackson at bacardi.jackson@splcenter.org or Carrie Boyd at carrie.boyd@splcenter.org if we can answer any questions or provide any support.
+Please contact Brandon Jones at brandon.jones@splcenter.org and Treshika Melvin at treshika.melvin@splcenter.org if we can answer any questions or provide any support.